Escanorrrr/Escanorrrr/README.md

 I work with software components such as C#/.NET, Python, HTML/CSS, JavaScript, and SQLite/PostgreSQL, and I continue to improve myself in these areas.
 Currently, I am developing backend services using .NET at a company and actively teaching Python as an instructor.

-Technologies: C# , .Net , Python, PostgreSQL , MSSQL ,HTML/CSS/
+Technologies: C# , .Net , Python, PostgreSQL , MSSQL ,HTML/CSS/ , MVC

-Languages: English: B2
+Languages: English: Fluent